kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 Insertion
 ^^^^^^^^^

 The insert algorithm is based on the this description of `B-Trees and 2-3-4 Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
-New keys are inserted at leaf nodes, and if the leaf is a 4-node, it must first be split into two 2-nodes, one holding the left key, the other the right key.
-The middle key is pushed up into its parent.
-In an integer tree with a 4-node root as the only node
+New keys are inserted at leaf nodes.
+If the leaf is a 4-node, it is first be split into two 2-nodes: one will hold the left key, the other the right key, while the middle key pushed up into the parent.
+Take, for example, an int tree that has a 4-node root as its only node, if we insert 25,

 .. figure:: ../images/4-node-root-1.jpg
    :alt: 4 Node to be Split